DanielNoord/pydocstringformatter/README.md

 options:
   -h, --help     show this help message and exit
-  -w, --write    Write the changes to file instead of printing the files to stdout -v, --version  Show version number and exit
+  -w, --write    Write the changes to file instead of printing the diffs to stdout -v, --version  Show version number and exit
 ```